-The training program is intended to provide clinical training to produce an advanced level of competence in the specialty of clinical neuropsychology and is specifically geared toward producing independent practitioner level competence, which includes both clinical and research skills.
+It is intended to provide clinical training to produce an advanced level of competence in the specialty of clinical neuropsychology, and is specifically geared toward producing independent practitioner level competence, which includes both clinical and research skills.
 The goal is to prepare the fellow for a career as a scientist-practitioner in pediatric neuropsychology, preferably through hospital-based practice in a medical school setting, and to prepare graduates for board certification through ABPP/ABCN.

-The primary training site is Nationwide Children's Hospital in Columbus, Ohio.
-Nationwide Children’s houses the Department of Pediatrics of The Ohio State University (OSU) College of Medicine.
+The primary training site is Nationwide Children's Hospital (NCH) in Columbus, Ohio.
+NCH houses the Department of Pediatrics of The Ohio State University (OSU).
 The hospital is one of the largest pediatric facilities in the United States.
 It is certified as a Level I trauma center and serves as the major pediatric referral center for central Ohio, with a catchment area that extends into West Virginia and Kentucky.
 The Emergency Department is one of the busiest pediatric emergency facilities in the United States.
 The hospital serves many children with severe traumatic brain injuries each year.
-Post-acute care is often provided at the hospital's CARF-accredited Inpatient Rehabilitation Unit.
+Post-acute care is often provided at the hospital's CARF-accredited Rehabilitation Unit.

-The Division of Psychology includes 27 psychologists who all hold academic appointments in the Department of Pediatrics in the OSU College of Medicine and Public Health.
-Five of the faculty are neuropsychologists, two of whom are board-certified by ABPP/ABCN.
-The division provides a wide array of inpatient and outpatient clinical services and also supports active research programs.
+The Division of Pediatric Psychology and Neuropsychology includes 34 psychologists, who all hold academic appointments in the Department of Pediatrics in the OSU College of Medicine and Public Health.
+Eight of the faculty are neuropsychologists, three of whom are board-certified by ABPPP/ABCN.
+The division provides a wide array of inpatient and outpatient clinical services, and also supports active research programs.
 The division houses a predoctoral internship in professional psychology with tracks in pediatric psychology and pediatric neuropsychology that is accredited by the American Psychological Association.
 The division also supports a variety of postdoctoral training positions, including fellowships in pediatric neuropsychology and pediatric health psychology.
 The division also is involved in training graduate practicum students from several local graduate programs.

-The program covers a period of 2 years and consists of clinical, research and educational activities.
-Approximately 60 percent of the fellow's time is devoted to clinical service and supervision, 20-30 percent to educational activities, and 10-20 percent to research activity.
+The program covers a period of 2 years, and consists of clinical, research, and educational activities.
+Approximately 60% of the fellow's time is devoted to clinical service and supervision, 20-30% to educational activities, and 10-20% to research activity.

 The clinical training component of the pediatric neuropsychology fellowship at Nationwide Children's Hospital is structured around three core areas of (1) Neuropsychological Evaluation, (2) Neuropsychological Consultation, and (3) Neuropsychological Intervention.
 Experiences are obtained in each of these three core areas across both years of the fellowship.

 The fellow is expected to have taken formal courses in research methods and statistics and to have completed an empirical dissertation during their graduate training.
-Research activities in the postdoctoral training program consist primarily of research collaboration with faculty in the Department of Psychology.
+Research activities in the postdoctoral training program consist primarily of research collaboration with faculty in the Division of Pediatric Psychology and Neuropsychology.
 The collaboration usually involves ongoing research programs, but can also involve initiation of an independent research project.
 In either case, the fellow is encouraged to participate in all steps of the research process.

 The fellow will ordinarily plan a research project in the field of pediatric neuropsychology by the end of the first year of the training program.
 The fellow also will be expected to submit at least one conference abstract.
 Fellows intending to pursue academic careers will be encouraged to prepare additional research papers for publication.
-The Department of Psychology will provide limited support for attendance at professional meetings.
+The Division will provide limited support for attendance at professional meetings.